-Interest and other income, net, decreased to \$6.0 million from \$10.1 million for the years ended December 31, 2008 and 2007, respectively, primarily due to decreases in prevailing interest rates on investments in marketable securities and, to a lesser extent, decreased average balances of marketable securities.
+Interest and other income, net, decreased to \$1.8 million in 2009 from \$6.0 million in 2008.
+This decrease was primarily due to decreases in prevailing interest rates on investments in marketable securities and, to a lesser extent, decreased average balances of marketable securities.
 We expect our interest income to decrease in the future as we use cash to fund our operations.